Live from Abbey Road: Broadcast licenses

 The series is distributed for broadcast by Fremantle Media.
 The series is licensed to 112 territories in total.

 Production

 Live from Abbey Road Limited is an independent production company formed by the series' producer, Michael Gleason.
 The series is produced under a multi year license from EMI, owner of Abbey Road Studios.

 The second half of Season 4 aired in the UK from November 2011.

 Musicians

-The first series features famous musicians and groups from various genres, artists playing Rock music to Heavy metal, music influenced by Electronic music such as Dance and Industrial, Pop and even Jazz and Blues have all been featured.
-The artists spend the day at Abbey Road rehearsing and performing.
-Many have their own mixing desk and sound techs on site.
+The series features famous musicians and groups from various genres, spanning from rock, heavy metal, electronic, pop and even jazz and blues.
+The artists featured spend much of the day at Abbey Road rehearsing and performing.
+Many have their own mixing desk and sound technicians on site.
 The idea is to capture the sound created during the production of a record, and to film the process without an audience, typical of the atmosphere in a recording studio.